AleMenon/nvim-config/README.md

 > [!BUG]
 > **Windows 10:**
 > The TODO float plugin may not find the `todo.md` file on some PCs.
-The cause is unknown and seems to affect only certain setups.
+It seems to be a path problem.

+> [!SUCCESS]
+> It's not the best solution, but since a few updates ago, you only need to create the todo.md file at ~/.config/nvim/lua/todofloat/ and it will work again.

 ## Final Notes

 This configuration is tailored to my daily workflow, featuring essential plugins I find useful.
-Feel free to customize or add new plugins as you like.
+Feel free to customize as you like.